 Education

-3.4 million refugee children did not go to school in 2021.
+7.2 million refugee children did not go to school in 2023 - almost half of the school-age refugee population.
 UNHCR works to promote access to education among refugees and IDPs.

 Close to half of the world's refugees are under the age of 18.
 This means that access to education is one of UNHCR's main objectives.
 Without education, the future of an entire generation of refugee children and youth is jeopardized.

-According to UNHCR's latest report on education, only 77% of refugee children attend elementary school, compared to a global average of 91%.
+According to UNHCR's latest report on education, only 65% of refugee children attend elementary school.

 As these children grow older, the barriers to education will only increase.
-Only 31% of refugee teenagers are enrolled in secondary school, compared to 84% worldwide.
+Only 42% of refugee teenagers are enrolled in secondary school.
 When it comes to higher education, the situation is even more alarming.
-Only 5% of refugee youth attend university, compared to 37% worldwide.
+Only 7% of refugee youth attend university.

 Guaranteeing the right to education